Lifestyle

 Smart finders are an especially good idea when it comes to keys and wallets; losing these doesn’t just mean replacing them but replacing a host of other things like door locks and IDs as well.

 Have an action plan ready for when your child loses something.
 Retrace their day with them.
-Ask them where they last saw the lost item, when was that, and who else was with them.
+Ask them where they last saw the lost item, when that was, and who else was with them.

 This will give you a good starting point for your search.
-Make sure to include your child on the searching process to help them develop the skill of retrieving lost items too.
+Make sure to include your child in the search process to help them develop the skill of retrieving lost items too.

 Parents teach kids organization Parents teach kids organization